-The non-interest bearing advances and unpaid consideration for property, plant and equipment acquired are unsecured and payable on demand.
+The non-interest bearing advances are unsecured and receivable/payable on demand.

-10. AMOUNTS OWING BY/TO RELATED COMPANIES
+11. AMOUNTS OWING BY/TO RELATED COMPANIES

 The amounts owing by/to related companies represent trade accounts which are expected to be settled within the normal credit periods.